-Ireland and the United Kingdom by Destination Wedding Photographer Brandi Potter
+Ireland and the United Kingdom by Los Angeles Wedding Photographer Brandi Potter

 I got back yesterday from my first international trip, and it was a bit of a doozy.
 There are definitely some things that I really loved about Ireland and the United Kingdom, but there are a lot of things I didn’t even think about going into the experience.
 If anyone has any questions about my trip please feel free to email or message me directly.
 I’d love to tell you what was good and ALL the disappointing things a bit more in detail.